Teenage Mutant Ninja Turtles

 Teenage Mutant Ninja Turtles (TMNT) is an American media franchise created by comic book artists Kevin Eastman and Peter Laird.
-It follows Leonardo, Donatello, Raphael, and Michelangelo, four anthropomorphic turtle brothers trained in ninjutsu who fight evil in New York City.
+It follows Leonardo, Donatello, Raphael and Michelangelo, four anthropomorphic turtle brothers trained in ninjutsu who fight evil in New York City.
 The franchise encompasses printed media, television series, feature films, video games, and merchandise.

 The franchise began as a comic book, Teenage Mutant Ninja Turtles, which Eastman and Laird conceived as a parody of elements popular in superhero comics at the time.
 The first issue was published in 1984 by Eastman and Laird's company Mirage Studios and was a surprise success.
 In 1987, Eastman and Laird licensed the characters to Playmates Toys, which developed a line of Turtles action figures.
-About US$1.1 billion of Turtles toys were sold between 1988 and 1992, making them the third-bestselling toy figures ever at the time.
+About $1.1 billion worth of Turtles toys were sold between 1988 and 1992, making them the third-bestselling toy figures ever at the time.

 The action figures were promoted with an animated series, which premiered in 1987 and ran for almost a decade.
 It was succeeded by several other television series.
 The first Turtles video game was released in 1989, the first of several developed by the Japanese company Konami.
 The first Turtles film, released in 1990, became the highest-grossing independent film up to that point.

 Eastman sold his share of the Turtles franchise to Laird in 2000.
 In 2009, Laird sold it to Viacom, now Paramount Skydance Corporation.
 The franchise has continued with a new comic book series, television series, films and video games.